IdoMangadi/SP2-A2-Graphs_2/README_tutorial.txt

 ### Methods:

 1. `Graph()`: Constructor to initialize an empty graph.
+   `Graph(Graph& g1)`: Constructor to perform a deep copy to the graph.

 2. `loadGraph(const std::vector<std::vector<int>> &input_matrix)`: Copies a given matrix into the graph's adjacency matrix.
    - **Parameters**: `input_matrix` - The matrix to be copied.